jahrei/arch-setup/README.md

 `cli-visualizer/vis` -

+Currently finding a calendar to use; need an open-source solution that syncs well across Linux, Windows, Android, and iPhone.

 # Guide

 WIP, probably not going to put this in for a while unless I'm really bored one day